This is a topic of great parental debate: Allow your family to eat in the car, or not?

-Here are a few ideas to consider as you decide the right answer for your situation.
+Here are a few things to consider when deciding whether dashboard dining is right for your family car.

-It's hard to say no to eating in the car on the road when you have a 500-mile road trip ahead.
-You'll give the little one anything that will keep him quiet part of the way.
+That said, you know that if you have a 500-mile road trip, you will give the little one anything that will keep him quiet part of the way.

-But as kids get older and easier to shush, some parents start getting strict about eating on the road.
-It doesn't matter which way you go, just stick with it.
+But as kids get older and easier to shush, some parents start getting strict about eating in the car.
+It doesn't matter which way you go; just stick with it.